Substitution–permutation network: Components

 An S-box substitutes a small block of bits (the input of the S-box) by another block of bits (the output of the S-box).
 This substitution should be one-to-one, to ensure invertibility (hence decryption).
 In particular, the length of the output should be the same as the length of the input (the picture on the right has S-boxes with 4 input and 4 output bits), which is different from S-boxes in general that could also change the length, as in Data Encryption Standard (DES), for example.
 An S-box is usually not simply a permutation of the bits.
-Rather, a good S-box will have the property that changing one input bit will change about half of the output bits (or an avalanche effect).
-It will also have the property that each output bit will depend on every input bit.
+Rather, in a good S-box each output bit will be affected by every input bit.
+More precisely, in a good S-box each output bit will be changed with 50% probability by every input bit.
+Since each output bit changes with the 50% probability, about half of the output bits will actually change with an input bit change (cf. Strict avalanche criterion).

 A P-box is a permutation of all the bits: it takes the outputs of all the S-boxes of one round, permutes the bits, and feeds them into the S-boxes of the next round.
 A good P-box has the property that the output bits of any S-box are distributed to as many S-box inputs as possible.

 At each round, the round key (obtained from the key with some simple operations, for instance, using S-boxes and P-boxes) is combined using some group operation, typically XOR.